chandy619/osticket-prereqs/README.md

 <img width="960" alt="image" src="https://github.com/chandy619/osticket-prereqs/assets/144288806/98be344d-0d01-4aae-8f7e-e4ce2d37e153">
 </p>
 <p>
 7. Download and Install osTicket: The next step will be to download osTicket from the list of Installation Files.
-Once it's dowloaded, open the zip file and you will see a folder named 'upload'.
+Once it's dowloaded, open the zip file where you will find a folder named 'upload'.
 Next, open a new 'File Explorer' window.
 Follow this path: c:\inetpub\wwwroot and copy and paste the 'upload' folder into it.
 When the contents finish extracting, rename the folder 'osTicket'.
 </p>
 <br />